Paralympic sports: Classification

 A major component of Paralympic sport is classification.
 Classification provides a structure for competition which allows athletes to compete against others with similar disabilities or similar levels of physical function.
 It is similar in aim to the weight classes or age categories used in some non-disabled sports.

 Athletes are classified through a variety of processes that depend on their disability group and the sport they are participating in.
 Evaluation may include a physical or medical examination, a technical evaluation of how the athlete performs certain sport-related physical functions, and observation in and out of competition.
-Each sport has its own specific classification system which factors into the rules for Olympic competition in the sport.
+Each sport has its own specific classification system which factors into the rules for Paralympic competition in the sport.

 Summer Paralympics

 Wheelchair basketball: Iran vs South Africa at the 2008 Summer Paralympics.